wallacejme/frontend-nanodegree-resume/README.md

   * `projects` contains:

-            projects: array of objects with
+            list: array of objects with
                   title: string
                   dates: string (works with a hyphen between them)
                   description: string
-                  images: array with string urls
+                  imgs: array with string urls
             display: function taking no parameters

 2. Iterate through each javaScript object and append its information to index.html in the correct section.